 Encryption at rest and two-factor authentication with Egress Email and File Protection

-Messages containing sensitive financial data, or any other business-critical information, can be encrypted at a message level with our secure email software.
+Messages containing sensitive financial data, or any other business-critical information, can be encrypted at a message level with our secure email service.
 Even if an attacker gained access to the mailbox, to access this content they would also need to compromise the user’s Egress ID; it’s providing two-factor authentication as standard.

 Further protection can be added for highly classified information by implementing additional authentication measures like an SMS one-time password.
-These Email and File Protection features are customizable, automated and intelligent, based on an organization’s specific secure sharing needs.
+These Email and File Protection features are customizable, automated and intelligent, based on an organization’s specific business file sharing needs.
 For example, users can be mandated to encrypt messages before sending if the system detects financial information within the message body or attachment.

 Crucially, content is not permanently decrypted in the mailbox; it sits in an encrypted state and re-encrypts upon closing the message.
 Hence, attackers would need to negate three or more layers of authentication to access any information within.
 In addition, auditing information about these access attempts is logged continuously.

-Email analytics and reporting with Egress Secure Vault
+Email analytics and reporting with Egress Investigate

-With the use of cloud-hosted mail services becoming the norm, it is more important than ever to ensure organizations keep mailboxes secured.
+With the use of cloud-hosted mail services becoming the norm, it is more important than ever to ensure organisations keep mailboxes secured.
 By adding a few security components to existing cloud mail implementations, business email compromise can be prevented and accidental disclosure can become a thing of the past.